intel/MultiArchUefiPkg/README.md

 MultiArchUefiPkg won't work with any UEFI implementations, but only with implementations that provide the EDKII_PECOFF_IMAGE_EMULATOR_PROTOCOL interface, which is the magic that enables loading foreign ISA binaries.
-Today this means you must use TianoCore EDK2 or a derived implemenetation.
+Today this means you must use TianoCore EDK2 or a derived implementation.

 The emulator presents an x64 and/or AArch64 UEFI Boot Services environment appropriate for running Boot Service drivers (e.g. OpRom